MaorSagi/RaceFit/README.md

 ### Create teams cyclist participation in race and in stage

 Creating binary matrices of cyclist-race and cyclist-stage.
-The matrices fill in 1 if the cyclist participated in a race (or stage) and 0 otherwise.
+The matrices are filled with 1's if the cyclist participated in a race (or stage) and 0's otherwise.
 The team pcs IDs:
 | Team |  PCS Id  |
 |:-----|:--------:|